Synopsis from Self-Review

 - Destigmatize help-seeking and normalize asking for help by including syllabi statements that support student mental health and learning.

-- Understanding and applying principles of Universal Design for Learning will help make your remote courses more engaging and inclusive.
+- Understanding and applying principles of Universal Design for Learning will help make your course more engaging and inclusive.

 - Design for accessibility and provide individual accommodations.
 The McBurney Disability Resource Center is an excellent resource for instructors and students: We work with UW-Madison students with physical, learning, hearing, vision, psychological, health and other disabilities substantially affecting a major life activity (e.g., walking, communicating, learning, seeing, breathing, reading, etc.).
 Many students have non-apparent disabilities such as depression, anxiety, autism spectrum, learning disabilities, AD/HD and health conditions such as Crohn’s disease or fibromyalgia.